-When Is Pentecost Sunday This Year?
+When Is Pentecost Sunday 2023?
 Why Do Christians Celebrate It?

-Pentecost is a Christian holiday, observed on the seventh Sunday after Easter, that celebrates the blessing of the Holy Spirit upon the Apostles and other followers of Jesus Christ as mentioned in the Acts of the Apostles (Acts 2:1-31).
-The day of Pentecost is known in the Christian Church as the day on which the Spirit descended upon the apostles, and under Peter's preaching, so many thousands were converted in Jerusalem.
+Pentecost is a Christian holiday, observed on the seventh Sunday after Easter, that celebrates the blessing of the Holy Spirit upon the Apostles and other followers of Jesus Christ, as mentioned in the Acts of the Apostles (Acts 2:1-31).
+The day of Pentecost is known in the Christian Church as the day on which the Spirit descended upon the apostles.
+Guided by Peter's preaching, many thousands were converted in Jerusalem.

 Why do Christians celebrate Pentecost?